OEvgeny/bootstrap-postcss/README.md

 Note: it's very experimental and not tested yet.
 It's just a prove what it is possible (with some tricks as usual).
 A lot of things need to be done to use it in development.

+This build contains all bootstrap styles compiled with postcss to (probably) valid css.
+If you found a bug, let me know.

 # Installation
 Since bootstrap 4 is not available from npm at now, you need to clone it:
 ```